pdjr-n2k/TMP106/README.md

 broadly correspond to the rate at which the sensor reading is broadcast onto the NMEA bus.

-The instance number of all channels defaults to 0xFF and, consequently, all channels are disabled.
+The instance number of all channels defaults to 0xFF which value disables the channel.
-You can configure instance numbers for all sensor channels as a block, or set the instance number of each channel individually.
+You can configure instance numbers for all sensor channels (and so enable all channels) as a block using an extended mode function, or you can set the instance number of each channel individually using the normal mode configuration dialogue which will allow you to similarly set all of the other sensor channel properties.

+Note that if you use the extended mode function to assign a block of instance numbers you will still need to set other sensor channel properties through normal mode configuration.

 The default sampling intervals are chosen in such a way that the broadcast characteristics of sensor readings will obey the requirements